embrava/embrava.github.io/embrava/EmbravaConnectForWindows_Testing/Readme.txt

 4. Now if you need tracking enter the bitly url in the installerUrl field of the updateinfo.json.
 If you don't need the tracking enter the direct url of the installer zip package in the installerUrl filed of the updateinfo.json.

+5. Enter the enter the direct url of the installer zip package in the installerAlternateUrl filed of the updateinfo.json.
+This is needed when Embrava Connect is unable to get the update package through the bitly url specified in installerUrl field.
+Even if the direct url is specified in the installerUrl, specify the direct url in the installerAlternateUrl field.

-5. Update the version field of the updateinfo.json.
+6. Update the version field of the updateinfo.json.

-6. Update the releaseDate field of the updateinfo.json.
+7 Update the releaseDate field of the updateinfo.json.

-7. Update the releasenotes.txt file in this folder.
+8 Update the releasenotes.txt file in this folder.

-8. Commit the changes to the repository.
+9 Commit the changes to the repository.

 This finishes the update deployment process.